Mendil1/RuleBridge-compact/README.md

 **Q: Can I run the QA test suite in production?**
 A: Yes - `Run-FullAudit.ps1` is idempotent, uses disposable `qa_alpha` / `qa_beta` tenants, and cleans up after itself.
 Do not run during peak load.

+**Q: Why does `gemini.temperature` exist if it doesn't do anything?**
+A: Kept for backward compatibility with older Gemini model IDs that still honor it, and in case Google reintroduces an equivalent control.
+If you switch `gemini.model` to an older 2.x-family model, it will work again; on `gemini-3.5-flash-lite`/`3.6-flash` it's currently a no-op.

 ---

 ## 📞 Support